 Winter Solstice: The Pause at the Bottom of the Breath

-Twenty-seven years ago.
-Twenty-seven years ago, I looked in, I looked into water so deep it lost light – the transparent clarity of darkness.
+Twenty-eight years ago.
+Twenty-eight years ago, I looked in, I looked into water so deep it lost light – the transparent clarity of darkness.

 There stripped naked to my soul on that Winter Solstice day, the levee broken, the flotsam and jetsam of my life all around me, I descended into deep water.